 Phishing is the oldest trick in a hacker’s book.
 Yet, despite its age, this particular attack vector is the most enduring of them all.
 Over time, phishing attempts have largely improved in their ability to appear more legitimate and convincingly deceive the layman and – indeed – even cybersecurity experts in many cases.

-With the emergence of artificial intelligence, Internet of Things, and related technologies, the volume and virulence of phishing is only likely to increase.
+With the emergence of artificial intelligence, the Internet of Things, and related technologies, the volume, and virulence of phishing is only likely to increase.
 Unsurprisingly, APWG reports phishing websites to have increased from a number of 138,328 to 266,387, representing an almost twofold increase in the short period between 2018 Q4 and 2019 Q3.

 That is only one of many alarming statistics that reveal just how devastating phishing has been in the recent past for people and businesses alike.
 Recent events, technological developments (AI and deep fake), and surrounding data worryingly indicate – as you’ll find out in this article – that the threat of phishing might become even bigger and more insidious than it already is.